AdobeDocs/commerce-admin.en/help/stores-purchase/rma-customer-experience.md

    >[!NOTE]
    >
-   >If the order contains several items and the customer wants to return another item, for example, two out of four, they can click **Add Item To Return**, select the item, and then set all mentioned options.
+   >If the order contains several items and the customer wants to return another item, they can click **Add Item To Return**, select the item, and then set all mentioned options.

 1. Clicks **Submit**.